Strategic Lifespan Peer Network: The Final Chapter

 This network is offered at no fee for NCFP Friends of the Family, members of our Family Philanthropy Online Partner Communities, and other donors and family foundations that are considering or have decided to spend out.
 If you are not currently an NCFP Friend or member of one of our Partner Subscribers, please email your contact information (name, email, phone, and organization) and a short description of your goals for being part of this network to email@example.com.

 The Final Chapter: Planning for a Smooth Conclusion

 Spending up or leaving a legacy?
 As your foundation plans for your strategic and limited lifespan, do you plan to support organizations with legacy grants or an endowment for specific causes your family or fund may have founded?
 How do you honor those places and programs that have been important to your fund or family?
-Or instead, is there a next generation or legacy of grantmaking decisions you want to support with a DAF?
-The peer network had identified the following as key strategies and tactics:
+Or instead, is there a next generation or legacy of grantmaking decisions you want to support with designated gifts or a DAF?
+The peer network identified the following as key strategies and tactics:

 - 40% Strategies poll results: Spending completely vs Legacy grants determined by individual board members

 - 30% Strategies poll results: Spend all assets vs. Leaving DAF (for next gen or others to manage)

 - 40% Tactics poll results: Engaging the board to decision points

 We would love to have you join our calls if you can with your web cam so we can see each other.
 If it is not available, you can also call in for audio only.